Reed-Math241/RCLC/README.md

 <!-- badges: end -->

-The goal of RCLC (Reed College Library Checkout)
+The goal of RCLC (Reed College Library Checkout) is to provide an easy-to-use and insightful dataset with clear information about book checkouts from the Hauser Memorial Library from 2018 to 2020.
+Each observation in this data set corresponds to a borrow!

 ## Installation

-The development version of Reed Library Checkout is available from [GitHub](https://github.com/Reed-Math241/pkgGrpn) with:
+The development version of Reed College Library Checkout is available from [GitHub](https://github.com/Reed-Math241/pkgGrpn) with:

 ``` r